Price Position and Structural State

 Open Interest, Funding, and Positioning

-Funding is positive on the 24-hour average at +0.007633%, with the 7-day average also positive at +0.003695%.
+Funding is positive on the 24-hour average at +0.007542%, with the 7-day average also positive at +0.005872%.
 This shows sustained long-side cost pressure across both short and medium windows.

 Correlation, Beta, and Index Relationship

 DOGE remains strongly linked to the broader crypto market (Sigloid Index), but its beta shows lower sensitivity.
 Correlation confirms that DOGE tends to move with the index, while R² indicates that index behavior explains a meaningful share of its movement.
 Lower beta means price moves with less intensity than the index, not that the relationship is weak.
-Over the 30-day window, the relationship is strengthening.
+Over the 30-day window, the relationship is stable.
 Over the 60-day window, the relationship is stable.
 Over the 180-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |